MicrosoftDocs/security/zero-trust/secure-iaas-apps.md

 ### B. Implement RBAC for DevOps tools

 You need to manage and implement sound [governance](/azure/cloud-adoption-framework/secure/best-practices/end-to-end-governance) practices for your team, such as role-based access control permissions.
 If this model isn't mirrored for DevOps automation, your organization might leave a security back-door open.
-Consider an example where a developer doesn't have access via ARM templates, but still has sufficient permissions to change application code or infrastructure as code and trigger an automation workflow.
+Consider an example where a developer doesn't have access via ARM templates.
+The developer may still have sufficient permissions to change application code or infrastructure as code and trigger an automation workflow.
 The developer, indirectly via DevOps, can access and make destructive changes to your ARM templates.

 When you deploy cloud-based solutions for your infrastructure deployments, security should always be your most important concern.
 Microsoft keeps the underlying cloud infrastructure secure.
 You configure security in Azure DevOps or GitHub.